oreyne/api-gateway/README.md

 4. If a peripheral's UID exist, a error notification will appear.
 7. A notification about to many peripheral will appear when 10 devices exist and you wish create another more.
 8. "Remove" link was created in order to delete a specify device.

+**About automatic test**

+Three basic unit test were created to check if component are showed